The number of primes in short intervals and numerical calculations for Harman's sieve: The final decomposition I: Lower Bound

 Combining all the sums above with remaining parts of $A$ we get a loss from $\sum_{A}$ of

 where

-Note that the above integrals arise from sums $T_{011}$, $T_{012}$, $T_{02}$ and the two--dimensional sum over region $A \backslash A^{\prime}$, and one can compare our integrals to those in \cite{BHP} and \cite{HarmanBOOK}.
+Note that the above integrals arise from sums $T_{011}$, $T_{012}$, $T_{02}$ and the two-dimensional sum over region $A \backslash A^{\prime}$, and one can compare our integrals to those in \cite{BHP} and \cite{HarmanBOOK}.
 For example, one can see the integrals corresponding to $U_{A2}$ and $U_{A3}$ as an simple explicit expression of the function $w(\boldsymbol{\alpha}_{4})$ defined in [\cite{HarmanBOOK}, Chapter 7.9].
-In \cite{BHP} and \cite{HarmanBOOK} reversed Buchstab's identity has been used many many times, but we don't consider using it repeatedly since the savings over high--dimensional sums produced by this technique are very small.
-We choose an extremely small region $A^{\prime}$ so that the loss from this region is zero.
-If $A^{\prime}$ is large, then we may get a high--dimensional loss which exceeds the original two--dimensional loss from $A^{\prime}$.
+In \cite{BHP} and \cite{HarmanBOOK} reversed Buchstab's identity has been used many many times, but we do not consider using it repeatedly since the savings over high-dimensional sums produced by this technique are very small.
+We have tried some acceptable region $A^{\prime}$, but the total loss in (18) exceeds the original two-dimensional loss from $A^{\prime}$.
+Some small savings may be obtained by using more careful decompositions and more powerful supercomputers to calculate the loss integrals.